 B2B tech partners are now targeting business leaders instead of IT.
 In this light, high-quality business training becomes as critical as product training.

 These three forces are important for a successful partner strategy.
 Go against them, and you will struggle.
 Go with them, and you will win.

-This post takes you step-by-step through the process of building lasting and profitable relationships with channel partners.
+Now let’s take on the seven-step process to build lasting and profitable relationships with channel partners.